The hardworking people that bring this team together to work efficiently.

 Host Family Coordinator, Owner

-Marianne Stowe is our volunteer Blues Host Family Coordinator.
-This is her 4th year of matching our “out of town” Blues players with generous families in our county who are known for their hospitality Marianne and her husband, Keith, are 45 year residents of San Luis Obispo county.
-She is a retired RN/Chaplain.
-She says the best part of her job is knowing that many host families maintain relationships with their players for many years after the players have played with the Blues.
+Marianne Stowe is the volunteer Blues Host Family Coordinator.
+She has spent many years matching our “out of town” Blues players with generous families in our county who are known for their hospitality.
+She says the best part of her job is knowing that many host families maintain relationships with their players for many years after the they have played with the Blues.
+Marianne, a retired RN/Chaplin, and her husband Keith have been residents of San Luis Obispo county for over 45 years.

 Director of Baseball Operations, Head Coach